 None The control is not a member of any group.

 Group The control is a member of the selected group.
-When you move (or switch) this con- trol or any other control which is a member of this group, all the members of the group will move (or switch) along with it.
+When you move (or switch) this control or any other control which is a member of this group, all the members of the group will move (or switch) along with it.

 Exclusive This mode is only available for switches.
 With this mode selected, when this switch is on, all the other members of the group will be switched off.

-Group Exclusive This is a mode which has a superior effect on all groups which are set to Group Exclusive.
-When any of the groups which are set to Group Exclusive is switched on, all the other groups set to Group Exclusive will be switched off.
+Group Exclusive This is a mode which has a superior effect on all groups which are set to Group all the other groups set to Group Exclusive will be switched off.

+Exclusive.
+When any of the groups which are set to Group Exclusive is switched on,